agraef/apcmini/ardour-clip-launcher.md

 # ardour-clip-launcher

+Copyright © 2023, 2024 by Albert Gräf \<<aggraef@gmail.com>\>, distributed under the GPL (see COPYING).
+Please also check my GitHub page at https://agraef.github.io/.

 This Pd patch implements a MIDI to OSC bridge for Ardour's clip launcher in the Cue window.
-As this is still a fairly recent development which arrived in Ardour 7.x, support for corresponding control surfaces which work with this feature is still pretty thin (just the Ableton Push at the time of this writing, although support for the Novation launchpads seems to be planned).
+As this is still a fairly recent development which arrived in Ardour 7.x, support for corresponding control surfaces which work with this feature is still pretty thin (at the time of this writing, there's support for the Ableton Push and the Novation Launchpad).
 The AKAI APC mini is an excellent budget controller in this realm, and thus it would be nice to have it work with Ardour.
 However, writing a proper C++ driver for this device is a bit daunting, and Ardour's generic MIDI mapping facility doesn't help in this case either, since it doesn't offer any device feedback which is quite essential for this type of control surface.

 Fortunately, the clip launcher *is* well supported (including feedback) in Ardour's OSC control interface, and this is what we utilize in our implementation.
 The patch is written in Pd with the help of some Pd-Lua modules implementing the APC mini and OSC browser interfaces.
 The idea is that this can be modified with relative ease to accommodate future changes in the OSC interface and to support other similar devices.
 And it might actually be used as a stepping stone for an actual Ardour driver implementation.